thingsboard/thingsboard.github.io/_includes/docs/paas/subscription.md

 ### White labeling

 ThingsBoard web interface allows you to configure your company or product logo and color scheme in 2 minutes with zero coding efforts and no service restart required.
 See feature [documentation](/docs/{{docsPrefix}}user-guide/white-labeling/){:target="_blank"} for more details.
 ThingsBoard Cloud extends white-labeling feature with ability to configure own domain name easily.
 See [managing domain](/products/{{docsPrefix}}domains/){:target="_blank"} for more details.

 The white-labeling add-on is automatically enabled starting from the **Pilot** plan.

+### Edge Computing

+The **Edge Computing** add-on brings intelligence and data processing capabilities directly to the field.
+It allows you to run a local instance of the platform on-premises, ensuring that your critical operations continue even during a total loss of internet connectivity to the cloud.
+See product [homepage](/products/thingsboard-edge/){:target="_blank"} for more details.

+### Trendz Analytics

+The **Trendz Analytics** add-on is a powerful business intelligence tool designed to convert your raw IoT data into actionable insights.
+It goes beyond basic visualization, allowing you to perform complex calculations, identify patterns, and predict future trends using advanced statistical models.
+See product [homepage](/products/trendz/){:target="_blank"} for more details.

 ## How to cancel my subscription?